flyme2bluemoon/thm-advent/README.md

 ### Getting the flag

 I'm not sure why but I got a bit stuck here.
-Turns out, you just flick all the switches and you get the final flag: `THM{MjY0Yzg5NTJmY2Q1NzM1NjBmZWFhYmQy}`.
+Turns out, you just flick all the switches and you get the final flag.

+Flag: `THM{MjY0Yzg5NTJmY2Q1NzM1NjBmZWFhYmQy}`

 ### Making a [solve script](day01-christmas-crisis/solve.sh)